for-beginner-piano/for-beginner-piano/README.rst

     piano newbuildout my-plone-site

-.. note: A buildout is a folder which holds all the settings required to build and deploy a Plone site
+.. note:: A buildout is a folder which holds all the settings required to build
+          and deploy a Plone site

 You'll see output similar to this::